 - The arrangements for sourcing IS products and services for operating companies;

 - The requirements to be met by the IS organisation in serving its internal customers;

 - Periodical information security audits, covering both external penetration testing, and internal security risks and mitigations;

 - The measures to mitigate risks, such as access security programmes, equipment backup and recovery, change management procedures, etc.;

 - The development of solutions for customer requirements (such as EDI) and the integration of suppliers in the supply chain for Kendrion’s processes (supplier portals).

-- An adequate governance structure throughout the entire project;
+- A formal governance structure throughout the entire project;

 - Balanced selection of financially strong suppliers;

 - Milestones and extensive cutover planning and reviews;

 - Business case analysis – internal and external (benchmark against other companies);